 A: This would be a reasonable consideration but do not make stereotypical assumptions, e.g. all women with children cannot work from home as this may end up in a discrimination claim.

 Q: Can we bring employees back temporarily off furlough and then furlough them again if we are not busy?

 Q: If we go ahead and make an employee redundant anyway, without considering furloughing, is this likely to be an unfair dismissal?

-Q: What about employees on statutory leave such as maternity/adoption/paternity/shared parental leave?
+Q: What about employees on statutory family leave such as maternity/adoption/paternity/shared parental leave?

-If the employer pays contractual maternity pay which enhances statutory maternity pay, then if the employee has previously been furloughed for 3 weeks or more by 30 June then she can be furloughed while on maternity leave and the employer can claim back 80% of the enhancement (capped at £2,500 per month) under the CJRS but not 80% of the statutory maternity pay element as this can already be claimed back from the government.
+If the employer pays contractual maternity pay which enhances statutory maternity pay, then the employer can claim back 80% of the enhancement (capped at £2,500 per month) under the CJRS but not 80% of the statutory maternity pay element as this can already be claimed back from the government.

 When an employee returns from statutory leave then their normal salary should be the one used to calculate their furlough leave, not the salary whilst on statutory leave.